-To find out what inclusive clubs or disability specific sessions there are in your local area, click on the 'Clubs and groups database' below.
+We are currently updating our 'Clubs and groups database' to help people find out what inclusive clubs or disability specific sessions there are in your local area.

 If you know of a session or club that we can add to this database, please get in touch so more people can find out about opportunities to get active and in sport.

 England Athletics have launched a 'Find a Guide' search for their Run Together programme.
 If you would like to start running and would like support from a guide, you can use the finder below to look for one in your area.

 Find out what sports you can get involved in.

 Parasport aims to encourage more disabled people to take up sport.
 They provide information about sports and sporting opportunities in local areas in a clear and easy-to-use format.

 Visit the Parasport website club and sport searches: